lumifyio/lumify/docs/developer.md

 * You know Java, since the entire backend is written in Java.
 * You know JavaScript, as the UI is very JavaScript heavy.
-* You're familiar with common big data tools, including the Hadoop stack, Accumulo, and Storm.
+* You're familiar with common big data tools, including the Hadoop stack, Accumulo.

 If that sounds like you, then continue reading to get started.